DCAN-Labs/biceps_cmdln/docs/source/index.rst

 parcellations are available in the input dataset.
 For each parcellation scheme biceps_cmdln will calculate a set of connectivity matrices.

+3. Files with signal variance information.

+For every concatenated run that is to be processed, the user should have a file with naming ending in "_variance.txt", where the beginning of the file name has the subject and session name, along with the task identifier (i.e. task-rest).
+There should be one entry at each row referring to the signal's ________.
+Matlab's isthisanoutlier function will be used to screen this file for frames that have more than 3 scaled median absolute deviations from the median.
+If the "_variance.txt" files can not be found within the subject/session/func folders, the user can provide a new folder that solely contains these files (one for each run to be processed) at the base level of the directory.
+This directory can be passed to biceps_cmdln via the custom_dtvar_folder argument.
+Note - even if the user does not want to remove outliers (i.e. if outlier flag is given a value of 0), these "_variance.txt" files must still be provided during processing.

 Arguments
 ---------